qbic-pipelines/rnadeseq/docs/usage.md

 Linear model function to calculate the contrasts (TXT).
 Variable names should be columns in metadata file.

 ### `--contrasts`
 Table indicating which contrasts to consider.
-1 or 0 for every variable specified in the design.
-Alternatively you can set the parameter "defaultcontrasts".
+Each contrast is specified in one column, each row corresponds to the each of the expanded terms of the linear model.
+If not specified, DESeq2 default contrasts are calculated.

 ### `--species`
 Species name.
 For example: Hsapiens, Mmusculus.
+To include new species, please open an issue with the species full scientific name.

 ### `--project_summary`
 Project summary as downloaded from the portal: User database portlet, Projects tab, select your project and "Download Project Information".
 Please check first that this information is correct in the project Browser.